-'Mob' is a term identifying a group of Indigenous people associated with a particular place or Country.
-'Mob' is generally used by Indigenous people to identify themselves (e.g. 'my mob') or refer to a language group (e.g. 'the Wiradjuri mob').
-It can be invasive for non-Indigenous people to take and use the word 'mob' unless invited to by Indigenous people.
+'Mob' is a term identifying a group of First Nations people associated with a particular place or Country.
+'Mob' is generally used by First Nations people to identify themselves (e.g. 'my mob') or refer to a language group (e.g. 'the Wiradjuri mob').
+It can be invasive for non-Indigenous people to take and use the word 'mob' unless invited to by First Nations people.
 It's recommended to ask permission before using this term.

-- At a corporate level, we've chosen not to use the term 'mob'. - It might be acceptable to use the term 'mob' verbally in-house when referring to people/communities we have relationship with (verbal communication only).
+- At a corporate level, we've chosen not to use the term 'mob'. - It might be acceptable to use the term 'mob' verbally in-house when referring to people/communities we have relationships with (verbal communication only).